Zhang Jingsheng: Reception and analysis

-Although briefly popular among the Chinese intellectual community in the early 1920s for Zhang's first two books, Sex Histories devastated his reputation and invited widespread mockery.
-The most intense criticism of his work came from New Culture academics such as Zhang Xichen (a sexual reform advocate and editor of The New Femininity magazine), as they saw him as detrimental to public support of a new sexual morality.
+Although he was briefly popular among the Chinese intellectual community in the early 1920s for his first two books, Sex Histories devastated Zhang's reputation and invited widespread mockery.
+The most intense criticism of his work came from New Culture academics such as Zhang Xichen (a sexual reform-advocate and editor of The New Femininity magazine), as they saw him as detrimental to public support of a new sexual morality.
 Zhou Jianren, the science editor of the Commercial Press, argued with Zhang over the definitions of science and pornography.
-Zhang Jingsheng was largely disconnected from academia by the 1930s.
+Zhang Jingsheng had largely ceased to participate in academia by the 1930s.

-In his own memoirs, Zhang characterized himself as a misunderstood intellectual who fell victim to the sexually conservative backlash against his work.
+In his memoirs, Zhang characterized himself as a misunderstood intellectual who fell victim to the sexually conservative backlash against his work.
 Favorable analyses of his thought often share similar themes, describing him as a visionary who was "born in the wrong time".
 This idea was stated less charitably by the writer Lu Xun in a 1926 letter to his partner Xu Guangping, describing Zhang as belonging to the 25th century, far too radical and irrelevant to the intellectual climate of his own era.
 The translator and novelist Lin Yutang recalled Zhang favorably in a 1953 article, comparing him to a contemporary American sexologist, Alfred Kinsey.
 He bemoaned that "while Kinsey is still pursuing his great work, our Zhang Jingsheng is keeping silent and lying low."
 In 1962, Taiwanese literary critic Li Ao wrote that Zhang became one of the "three big literary monsters" of Republican China (alongside painter Liu Haisu and musician Li Jinhui), but declared that the "tides of the times would prove that 'literary monsters' were prophets after all."